IIIF/api/source/auth/2.0/index.md

 #### 2.2.5.
 Using the Access Token
 {: #using-the-access-token}

-The access token is sent on all subsequent requests for Content Resource Services.
+The access token is sent on all subsequent requests for Content Resource Services (info.json descriptions and probe services).

 A request for the image information in the Image API would look like: